 The best way to avoid this and any future headaches is through an Environmental Site Assessment, also referred to as an ESA, performed by a one of our team members at Essel Environmental Engineering and Consulting.

-Beginning with Phase I, this is where a lot of the heavy lifting is done with it comes to an ESA.
+The Phase I ESA is where much of the heavy lifting is done.
 If little is known about the property, this is the perfect way to begin researching what is known about the area, so that you may proceed through the buying process.

 - Site visitation.An initial inspection will involve an ESA inspector visiting the property.
 They will look for any signs of potential environmental hazards, whether it is natural or man-made, and complete a visual inspection of the site.
 Some of the indicators of a potential problem include: